sqrldev/IdTool/README.md

 IdTool shows a nice visual representation of each of the identity's binary blocks and allows for a quick inspection of the values encoded within the identity.

+### Diffing of SQRL identities
+IdTool lets you visually compare the (encrypted and unencrypted) contents of two identities and makes it easy to dertermine whether two identities are related.

 ### Manipulation of identity files
 IdTool lets the user
 * change identity settings (authenticated)